Near Garden in Delta County, Michigan — The American Midwest (Great Lakes)

 Related markers.
 Click here for a list of markers that are related to this marker.
 Fayette Historic State Park

 Also see . . .

 1. Fayette Historic State Park.
 Fayette was once one of the Upper Peninsula's most productive iron-smelting operations.
 Fayette grew up around two blast furnaces, a large dock, and several charcoal kilns, following the post-Civil War need for iron.
-Nearly 500 residents — many immigrating from Canada, the British Isles, and northern Europe — lived in and near the town that existed (Submitted on January 20, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)
+Nearly 500 residents — many immigrating from Canada, the British Isles, and northern Europe — lived in and near the town that existed to make pig iron.
+During 24 years of operation, Fayette's blast furnaces produced a total of 229,288 tons of iron, using local hardwood forests for fuel and (Submitted on January 19, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)